Old Domion Athletic Conference

 Conference Story

-Celebrating its 35th year of operations, the Old Dominion Athletic Conference (ODAC) is one of the nation's largest Division III conferences.
-The 14-member ODAC, including one associate member, stands as the second-largest multi-sport NCAA Division III conference in the country.
+[Updated: 8/26/21] -- Celebrating its 46th year of operation in 2021-22, the Old Dominion Athletic Conference (ODAC) is one of the nation's largest Division III conferences.
+The 15-member ODAC, including one associate member, stands as the third-largest multi-sport NCAA Division III conference in the country.

-From its initial year of operation through the 1981-82 academic year, the ODAC sponsored competition in 10 men's varsity sports, including football, soccer, and cross country in the fall; basketball, wrestling, and indoor track and field in the winter; and baseball, golf, tennis, and outdoor track and field in the spring.
+From its initial year of operation through the 1981-82 academic year, the ODAC sponsored competition in 10 men's varsity sports including football, soccer, and cross country in the fall; basketball, wrestling, and indoor track and field in the winter; and baseball, golf, tennis, and outdoor track and field in the spring.
 Women's sports were added prior to the 1982-83 school year.
-Today, the ODAC has grown to sponsor championships in 22 sports (10 men and 12 women) and houses nine full-time coeducational institutions with three single-gender schools making up the current 13 full-time members.
+Today, the ODAC has grown to sponsor championships in 24 sports (11 men and 13 women) and houses 12 full-time coeducational institutions with three single-gender schools making up the current 15 full-time members.

-Over the past 17 years the conference and the City of Salem, Va., have gained national attention through hosting five NCAA Division III championships in football, men's basketball, softball, baseball, women's lacrosse and volleyball.
+Over the past 29 years, the conference and the City of Salem, Va., have gained national attention through hosting NCAA Division III championships in baseball, men's and women's basketball, football, men's soccer, women's soccer, softball, women's lacrosse, and volleyball.
 The growing list of titles passed out in Salem began in the fall of 1993 with the DIII Football Championship.
-Through the 2009-10 academic year, the conference and city have hosted 49 NCAA Division III Championships since the '93 Stagg Bowl.
-This year, the two will serve as hosts to the DIII football, men's basketball and softball championships.
+Through the 2020-21 academic year, the conference and city have hosted 75 NCAA Division III Championships since the '93 Stagg Bowl.

 Governance:

-The Conference is governed by a 13-member Presidential body consisting of all of the full-time members' CEOs.
-Dr. Billy Greer of Virginia Wesleyan is the chair of the ODAC Presidents' Council.
+The ODAC is governed by a 14-member Presidential body consisting of all of the full-time members' CEOs.
+Bridgewater College President, Dr. David Bushman, is the chair of the ODAC Presidents' Council.
 In addition to presidential leadership, the conference's day-to-day operations are supervised by its Board of Directors, which consists of all conference member Directors of Athletics.
-Eastern Mennonite Director of Athletics Dave King serves as the current Board President with Virginia Wesleyan's Joanne Renn serving as President-Elect.
+Roanoke College Director of Athletics Scott Allison serves as the current Board President.

 Location: